Background pattern

 Preparing your Daivobet gel

-A) Check the expiration date on the cartridge
+• Check the expiration date on the cartridge.

-Check the expiration date that appears on the label of the cartridge.
+Check the expiration date on the label of the cartridge.

 Do not use it if it has expired.

-The expiration date that appears on the cartridge is the last day of the month indicated.
+The expiration date on the cartridge is the last day of the month indicated.

-Write the date on which you place the applicator on the label of the cartridge.
+Write the date you attach the applicator on the label of the cartridge.

-Do not use the applicator once 6 months have passed since this date.
+Do not use the applicator after 6 months from this date.

-Hold the cartridge upright and turn the cap in the opposite direction of the clock hands to remove it.
+While holding the cartridge vertically, turn the cap counterclockwise to remove it.

 Do not tilt the cartridge as the gel may spill.

-Hold the cartridge upright and assemble the applicator head.
+Hold the cartridge vertically and attach the applicator head.

-Twist the applicator head in the direction of the clock hands until it is securely attached.
+Screw the applicator head clockwise until it is securely attached.

 You will hear several clicks until it is securely attached.